- Common Name

 - Tauraco (imitation of the bird's cry) erythrolophus

-- Fruit, flowers, leaves, termites, seeds, acacia, figs, and snails (up to the size of a peach!)
+- These birds eat fruit, flowers, leaves, termites, seeds, acacia, figs, and even large snails.

 - Sexual Maturity